scarpazza/home-assistant-konnected-tutorial/README.md

   * under Conditions, select that State of `alarm_control_panel.home_alarm` is `armed_away`;
   * under Actions
   * add an action of type "Call Service", specifying service alarm_control_panel.alarm_trigger for entity alarm_control_panel.home_alarm (leave Service Data empty); then add a second action of type "Call Service" specifying service notify.notify with Service Data `message: Intrusion Alarm is triggering now` or a message of your preference.
-  * Pay attention that this rule only causes the alarm panel state machine to go from `armed` to `pending.
+  * Pay attention that this rule only causes the alarm panel state machine to go from `armed` to `pending`.
 The actual response to a trigger is defined in another rule, below.

 * Intrusion: trigger list - Armed Home:
   * Create this rule by duplicating the previous one.
 Then, in this rule, you remove one of the triggers, specifically you remove the motion sensor group.